cgx027/on-static/README.md

 __`on-static` is a tool that help [RackHD](https://github.com/rackhd) users to manage static file resources like os images.__

+RackHD has an built-in static file server that is used by OS install workflow.
+An small [setup script](https://github.com/RackHD/on-tools/blob/master/scripts/setup_iso.py) will help users to mount the os images.
+It's running great as long as the amount of managed nodes is not too many so that the static file server will not consume to much hardware resouces (CPU, memory, etc).

+As long as users trying to scale up the managed nodes, they would think to move the static server out to a seperate hardware.
+RackHD allows user to use a standalone file server and on-static is meant to simplify the step to setup a standalone static file server, and provide a very easy way of managing os images and iso files.

 Furture support may include management of other static resources like skupack, microkernel or overlayfs. __This is not implemented so far.__